Inexpensive nursery decoration

 4. ADD IT TO YOUR REGISTRY – Cost: $0

 MY WAY: Everything I wanted in my nursery or for my baby was added to my registry (see why HERE) and this includes decorations.
-I received a hamper, a few linens and light switch covers that all matched my nautical theme and didn’t cost me a penny.
+I received a Fabric Collapsible Laundry Basket, Crib Sheets, a few linens and Light Switch Plates that all matched my nautical theme and didn’t cost me a penny.
 In fact, I actually made money through my registry rewards dollars!

 YOUR WAY: Remember when I said the baby stores have adorable, coordinated themes?
 Well, they still do.
 Adding these items to your registry let’s your guests be the gifters of adorableness.
 You get a few items that match your theme without spending an arm and a leg.